Office HoursT/Th 2:00–4:00 pm

-Second, he teaches a number of courses.
+He teaches a number of courses.
 Gordon embraces innovation in his classroom at USC as well.
 His teaching explores a range of approaches to the study of public argument.
-He teaches a rotation of courses that explore rhetoric, argumentation, debate, political communication, political deliberation, propaganda and global media.
+He teaches a rotation of courses that explore rhetoric, argumentation, debate, political communication, political deliberation, propaganda rhetoric, and global media.

-During the summer Gordon directs the International Communication Studies (ICS) program.
+Gordon also has extensive experience with global education.
+From 2007–17, Gordon directed the International Communication Studies (ICS) program.
 ICS is Annenberg’s oldest international program and it provides students with an opportunity to travel across Europe and North Africa and meet with executives from a wide range of communication, journalism and public relations professionals.
 Past programs have visited the BBC World Service, the OECD, Vatican Radio and TV, independent journalists in Turkey and the Czech Foreign Ministry.
+Today he supports bringing those kinds of innovations into a range of Annenberg programs.

 Gordon has served as a leading voice within the intercollegiate debate community for a number of years.
-He is the Vice President of the American Forensics Association, the professional association for intercollegiate speech and debate instructors.
-He has actively involved in each of the major policy debate organizations, including serving as the western regional representative to the National Debate Tournament for a decade.
-He is a past president of the Cross Examination Debate Association.
+He is a previous president of both the American Forensics Association, the professional association for intercollegiate speech and debate instructors, and the Cross Examination Debate Association.
+He was actively involved in each of the major policy debate organizations, including serving as the western regional representative to the National Debate Tournament for a decade.
 He also co-chaired the last National Professional Debate Conference, which sought to develop an agenda for the next century of policy debate.
 He also served the co-editor of Contemporary Argumentation and Debate.
-He also served as the chair of the Topic Selection Committee for the Cross-Examination Debate Association from 2008-14.
+He also served as the chair of the Topic Selection Committee for the Cross-Examination Debate Association from 2008–14.
 This committee is responsible for submitting proposals and ultimately framing the season-long intercollegiate topic for all intercollegiate policy debate.
 He has written numerous topic papers, including the paper that was selected for the 2011-12 national, considering the role of democracy assistance as a response to the Arab Spring.

 Gordon’s outstanding contributions have been recognized through numerous service awards.
 In 2011, Gordon became the youngest debate professional (and only the 3rd person ever) to be recognized with the highest career service awards from both national debate organizations.